-163. 1.
+171. 1.
 The evaluators shall ensure that communications using each specified (in the operational guidance) remote administration method is tested during the course of the evaluation, setting up the connections as described in the operational guidance and ensuring that communication is successful.

-Note: The TOE maintains remote trusted paths to the TOE for the web interface which is set up as per the evaluated configuration.
+No te: The TOE maintains a remote trusted path to the TOE for the web interface which is set up as per the evaluated configuration.
 It is constantly tested throughout the evaluation.